NikitaBuldakov/PhoneBook/README.md

 - JDK (version 14+).

 TO RUN THE APP:
-- Run the server after configuration process;
+- Run the server after configuration process.
+- Configuration process can be found in the attachments to the project;

+RELEVANT PATHS:
 - Path to the actual code: PhoneBook/phone_book/src/main/java/org/buldakov/PhoneBook/
 - Path to JUnit tests: PhoneBook/phone_book/src/test/java/org/buldakov/PhoneBook/

-Project structure:
+PROJECT STRUCTURE:
 DB consists of 2 tables:
 - Users
 - PhoneBook